Where to enjoy the best views of London for free (or almost)

 It’s almost impossible not to see the skyline while in the city, a simple walk along the Thames offers great glimpses, but here are my favorite places with the best views.

 Greenwich has a village vibe and is a nice trip regardless.
 You can get there by underground (Cutty Sark or Greenwich DLR) from the centre of London, but my favorite way to reach the place is the ferry.
-Taking a public ferry from Westminster for example to Greenwich Pier is a nice river cruise at an excellent price (8,20 pounds in January 2022).
+Taking a public ferry from Westminster for example to Greenwich Pier is a nice river cruise at an excellent price (9.40 pounds in April 2023, 8.20 with a travelcard).

 In Greenwich I recommend a stroll in town and a visit to the market for some shopping and food before you head to the park and the Royal Observatory.